stitchdata/docs/_developer-content/import-api/guides/create-import-api-with-stitch-connect.md

   {% include misc/data-files.html %}

   {% capture import-api-notice %}
   **Note**: This guide focuses on creating an Import API source using Stitch Connect.
-For help creating Import API integrations using the Stitch web app, refer to the [Generate and Revoke Import API access tokens guide]({{ link.import-api.guides.generate-revoke-access-tokens | prepend: site.baseurl }}).
+For help creating Import API integrations using the Stitch web app, refer to the [Generate and Revoke Import API access tokens in the Stitch app guide]({{ link.import-api.guides.generate-revoke-access-tokens | prepend: site.baseurl }}).
   {% endcapture %}

   {% include note.html type="single-line" content=import-api-notice %}